wuergrob/DOS2_Mod_Musketeer/Mods/Musketeer_414af60f-550c-4134-a560-ae3f69f2dc52/Roadmap.md

 - Spell: "Mass Divine Flagellation"
     - Casts "Divine Flagellation" on all marked enemies in a zone

-- Spell: "Silver Bullet"
-    Select 3 locations, a silver bullet will fly from one to the other, damaging all in it's path (Maybe consider just making a piercing shot with bigger "Search-Angle"?)

-- Spell: "Flare Shot"
-    - Reveal any cloaked characters in target area
-    - Maybe mark targets in target area too?

 - Spell: "Bola Shot"
     - Select 2 characters, fire a bola that hits them both, pulling them to each other and entangle(Stun?) them.

 - Spell "Lock and Load"
     Fire a lesser shot, instantly reloading 2 bullets.
 (Costs 1 bullet to use)

-- Spell "Rifle Grenade"
-    Fire a projectile, knockdown enemies in area.

-- Spell "Coup de Grâce"
-    - Close range execute on knockdown character.

-- Spell: "Bundled Shot"
-    Medium range, knock you and target down.

-- Spell: "Warning Shot"
-    25% Chance of Fearing Enemies around you.